avinroy001/Bynry_project/README.md

 conclusion
 --------------

-Every steps has been done according to description except step number 6 due to the constraint of time.
+Every steps has been done according to description except step number 6 due to the lack of infomation ,detailed information is missing to achieve the crud operation.
 This project is deployed on vercel nad the link is: https://bynry-project.vercel.app/